canvas-medical/documentation/collections/_guides/asynchronous-care.md

 ### 2. Write tasks to create a worklist in Canvas

 The task panel is a great tool to organize work to be done.
-After your patients complete your online intake forms, you can leverage Tasks in Canvas to alert your team that they are ready for review.
+After your patients completed your online intake forms, you can leverage tasks in Canvas to alert your team that they are ready for review.

 {:refdef: style="text-align: center;"}
 ![Protocol framework](/assets/images/work-queue.png){:width="95%"}
 {: refdef}
 <br>
-You will need to configure Teams and Task Labels in Canvas.
+You will need to configure teams and task labels in Canvas.

  - [Teams]({{site.baseurl}}/documentation/teams/) are intended to group work.
 You may want to group specialty providers together (e.g. `Dermatology Providers`), or set up teams that support certain times of the day (e.g. `After Hours Support`).
  - [Task Labels]({{site.baseurl}}/documentation/task-labels/) are meant to help organize tasks and are helpful as filters within the task panel.
 You may need to indicate that a patient should be treated as priority and a label would be a way to do that.